piscespieces/aurdaneta/_posts/2024-08-04-why-moving-from-miami-to-san-antonio.md

 Facing winter might be a challenge.
 I’m not sure how I’ll react to it, but it can’t be that bad.
 I’ve survived worse…

-> November 28, 2018.
-We drove my ‘06 Mazda 3 Hatchback from the Florida Keys to Atlanta, never made it to ATL but to New York, under 30-degree Fahrenheit weather, without job, money and certainly without a single coat.
+> On November 28, 2018, we drove my '06 Mazda 3 Hatchback from the Florida Keys to Atlanta.
+However, we never made it to ATL and ended up in New York instead, facing sub-30-degree Fahrenheit weather without a job, money, or even a single coat.

 Locals complain about San Antonio’s traffic, and it is bad indeed.
 But it isn’t as bad as Miami’s traffic, so I feel I’ve won something there as well.

 There’s also Austin’s proximity—just one hour and thirty minutes away from San Antonio.